Luca97Cuomo/artificial-vision-project/README.md

     },

     "evaluate": {
-        "test_set_path": "path of the test set",
-        "num_test_samples": "number of test set samples you want to use, ignored if csv_path is null",
+        "test_set_path": "absolute path of the test set", "num_test_samples": "number of test set samples you want to use, ignored if csv_path is null",

         "save_predictions": {